peerlibrary/meteor-blocking/README.md

     blocking(obj, obj.method)(42)

-Adding this package to you [Meteor](http://www.meteor.com/) application adds `blocking` function into the global scope which you can use to wrap an asynchronous function into a blocking function.
+Adding this package to your [Meteor](http://www.meteor.com/) application adds `blocking` function into the global scope which you can use to wrap an asynchronous function into a blocking function.